lamemakes/pilot-drive/docs/source/index.rst

 In it's current implementation, PILOT Drive can:

 - Play, display, and control audio from sources like bluetooth
-- Display live data from their vehicle
+- Display live data from a connected vehicle
 - Show notifications from connected iOS & Android devices
 - Control and display connected backup cameras
-- Tailor the UI to their own tastes with fully customizable themes and display settings.
+- Tailor the UI to the user's tastes with customizable themes and display settings
-- Integrate with the PILOT Drive HAT for a seamless in-vehicle experience.
+- Integrate with the `PILOT Drive HAT <https://github.com/lamemakes/pilot-drive-HAT>` for a seamless in-vehicle experience

 Designed to be hacked
 ----------------------